Risingson/eveeyedocs/docs/sync/ee-character-management.md

 This app uses the [Discord oauth login](https://support.eveonline.com/hc/en-us/articles/205381192-Single-Sign-On-SSO-) to authenticate characters.

 !!! success "Security"
     A complementary key is stored on eveeye server.
-It alone cannot be used to authenticate a character or use any EVE Online [ESI](https://esi.evetech.net/) APIs.<br><br>If you got security concerns consider using two factor authentication.
+It alone cannot be used to authenticate a character or use any EVE Online [ESI](https://esi.evetech.net/) APIs but is needed to identify your user when interacting from different devices.<br><br>If you got security concerns consider using two factor authentication.
 It can be enabled in your Discord account settings under `My Account`.

 To revoke access for Eveeye goto the `Authorized Apps` within Discord settings and hit `Deauthorize`.